 “The issue of money was a touchy subject for my partner”, said a friend recently, “his ex wife was quite overt in claiming what she thought was rightfully hers, and this had left him feeling used.”
 She went on to say that she too experienced feelings of shame when she was not able to ‘keep up’ by splitting the costs equally, especially as her salary was considerably less than his.

 The beauty of kinesiology is that it not only uncovers tremendous blocks that are ready to shift, in many cases like this example, it makes way for disempowering situations to be resolved.
 The 50 / 50 split tends to be addressed with domestic chores as well.
 Another of my clients discussed this with me recently.

 Prior to meeting her partner, she never had a need for a cleaner, nor did she feel burdened by doing housework.
 Upon moving in with him, she discovered his aversion to cleaning and cooking was putting a strain on their relationship as the sudden mess in her life meant that her chores had literally doubled.

 The 50 / 50 split about things like cooking and cleaning is not necessarily equal when the other has a different standard to you.
 Is it fair to ask someone that is inclined to be messy yet normally happy to pay for a cleaner to step up to your fussy standards of cleanliness should you not want a cleaner?
+In this case, is a 50/50 split equal?
 This was her dilemma.